6 Steps to Screening an Egg Donor

-By comparison, the egg donor process takes far more time from initiation to completion than sperm donation.
-Although both sperm and egg donation include medical and psychological screening along with legal contracts, that is where the similarities end.
+The egg donor process takes far more time from initiation to completion than sperm donation.
+Although both sperm and egg donation include medical and psychological screening and legal contracts, that is where the similarities end.
 Typically, the time frame for starting the egg donation process to aspiration takes 3-4 months, and that excludes any complications.
-It is therefore highly doubtful that ANY first-time egg donor will complete the process in less than 3 months, so patience can be a virtue.
+It is, therefore, highly doubtful that ANY first-time egg donor will complete the process in less than 3 months so patience can be a virtue.

 This time frame remains the same regardless of whether she is a sister or close relative or when the intended parents waive many of the steps discussed below.